Decode of conduct: Biohack your way to better health

 RISE OF THE MACHINES

-For his book To Be A Machine, Mark O’Connell spent 18 months meeting biohackers of all stripes but in particular, transhumanists, who think our best option for longer, better lives is to be more like machines.
+For his book To Be A Machine, Mark O’Connell spent 18 months meeting biohackers of all stripes, but particularly transhumanists – people who believe our best chance of living longer and better lives is by merging more closely with technology.

 “The people I met shared a mechanistic and instrumentalist view of human life,” says Mark.
-“I realised early on transhumanists were not simply people who want to become machines, but already thought of themselves as machines.”
+“I realised early on that transhumanists were not simply people who want to become machines, but people who already think of themselves as machines.”

 IN WITH THE NOO(TROPICS)